Can You Dye Your Hair While Pregnant?

 “Although fairly limited, most research indicates the chemicals found in both semi-permanent and permanent dyes are not highly toxic and are safe to use during pregnancy.
 In addition, only small amounts of hair dye may be absorbed by the skin, leaving little that would be able to reach the fetus.”

-The question “Is it safe to dye my hair in pregnancy?” is one of the most common questions OB-GYNs receive from pregnant women, but the good news is that there is no evidence of the small amount of dye that comes in contact with the skin causing birth defects or other health problems for developing fetuses.
+The question “Is it safe to dye my hair during pregnancy?”
+The good news is that there is no evidence that the small amount of dye that comes in contact with the skin causes birth defects or other health problems for the pregnant person, or the developing fetuses.

 Recommendations for Safely Dyeing Your Hair While Pregnant

-Before you apply a treatment to your entire head of hair, be sure to do a patch test first.
-Pregnancy hormones can change women’s bodies in many ways.
+Before you apply a treatment to your entire head of hair, be sure to do a patch test.
+Pregnancy hormones can change your body in many ways.
 Make sure that you don’t have an allergic reaction by testing a small area first.
 This is also helpful because hair can change throughout pregnancy, including the way it takes and holds color.